-In addition to having a Ph.D., M.D. or equivalent qualification in a relevant discipline, candidates should have a promising track record of original research in their particular field of neuroscience.
-Candidates are also expected to have technical expertise with in vivoelectrophysiology and/or voltammetry, and to provide evidence of creative and critical thinking as applied to the delivery of a focused programme of research.
-Experience of working with mice and of implementing rodent behavioural experiments is also desirable.
+In addition to having (or expecting to soon receive*) a Ph.D., M.D. or equivalent qualification in a relevant discipline, candidates should have a promising track record of original research in their particular field of neuroscience.
+Candidates are also expected to have laboratory experience in quantitative anatomical methods and related imaging techniques, including use of fluorescence microscopy, as applied to the scientific investigation of the nervous system.
+Experience of working with wildtype and genetically-altered mice, and of phenotyping rodent models of neurodegenerative disease, is desirable.

 The post holder will be part of the Magill Group based at the MRC BNDU.
-The Group has a strong track record in studying the functional organisation of the basal ganglia and partner neuronal networks in rodents, including in rodent models of Parkinson’s disease.
-The Group uses an interdisciplinary approach to elucidate the substrates underlying activity dynamics in these brain circuits, employing innovative techniques to monitor and manipulate neurons and to determine their influence on behaviour.
+The Group has a strong track record in studying the functional organization of the basal ganglia and partner neuronal networks in rodents, including in models of Parkinson’s disease.
+The Group uses multidisciplinary approaches to elucidate the function and dysfunction of these brain circuits, employing innovative techniques to monitor and manipulate neurons and to determine their influence on behaviour.
 The proposed research will take full advantage of the intellectual environment, capital equipment, technical expertise and excellent infrastructure in place at the MRC BNDU.
-There will be ample opportunity to work in partnership with other MRC BNDU Groups.
+There will be ample opportunities for the post holder to develop skills on the job and to work in partnership with other scientists in the Oxford/Bristol Myers Squibb collaboration as well as with other Unit Groups.

-This is a full-time fixed-term post of 18 months in the first instance, with an initial probationary period, to start as soon as possible.
-This post is a University Grade 7 (07S) position with a starting salary of between £31,604 and £34,520 per annum (commensurate with experience).
+This is a full-time fixed-term post with an end date of 7th June 2023 in the first instance, with an initial probationary period, to start as soon as possible.
+This post is a University Grade 7 (07S) position with a starting salary of between £32,817 and £38,017 per annum*.
 Owing to the nature of this position, any offer of employment with the University will be subject to a satisfactory security screening.

-Informal enquiries can be addressed to Professor Magill.
+Informal enquiries can be addressed to Professor Peter Magill.

-The closing date for applications for this post is 12 midday UK time on Wednesday 26thSeptember 2018.
+The closing date for applications for this post is 12 midday UK time on Monday 12th July 2021.